canjs/canjs/index.md

-The following enhances the Routing control to listen for `".todo selected"` events and change the `$.route`.
-When the
-$.route changes, it retrieves the todo from the server and updates the editor widget.
+The following enhances the Routing control to listen for `".todo selected"` events and change __can.route__.
+When the can.route changes, it retrieves the todo from the server and updates the editor widget.

 {% highlight javascript %}